Thursday, April 19, 2012

-check out these collages from
+check out these mixed media collages from

 In the converted barn studio, getting ready to start a piece